aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Smell

 Smell is the ability to detect scents.
-An entity with scent can detect and identify material emanations, such as aromatic oils, sweat, and the like.
+An entity with scent can detect and identify material emanations, such as aromatic oils, sweat, and so on.
 Scents are generally blocked if there is no path through air, space or water for the emanations to travel between their source and detecting entity.

 Smell cannot be used to detect location of a target, but can be used to discern the presence/absence of otherwise concealed targets, to identify them and for tracking, investigating and prospecting.